IBM/k8s-storage-tests/README.md

 - An OpenShift Cluster with cluster admin access setup with RWX and RWO storage classes that you want to test

 ### Setup

+ - Clone this git repo to your client

  - Update the `params.yml` file with your OCP URL and Credentials